The Ice Age Cometh – climate change explained in three graphs

 With our short life spans and even shorter memories we have trouble comprehending these gulfs of time.
 This can lead us to overestimate the significance of the age in which we live.
 It is a form of hubris.

-It may help to realize that, on comparative geological/human time scales, the Hadean commenced 20 years ago and the Phanerozoic 6 months ago.
+It may help to realize that, on comparative geological/human time scales, the Hadean Eon commenced 20 years ago and the Phanerozoic 6 months ago.
 Eight days ago, towards the end of the Phanerozoic in an Era called the Mesozoic, dinosaurs roamed the land, sea and air and appeared masters of their universe (then the meteor struck).
 An Ice Age called the Quaternary began around 20 hours ago.
-The evolution of our species is a Quaternary story.
+The evolution of our genus Homo from ape ancestors is a Quaternary story.
 Five minutes ago, during a brief Stage of ice retreat and relative warmth in the Quaternary called the Holocene, an explosion of innovation enabled our civilisation to take off and thrive.

 The lifetime experience of a single human being comes and goes in less than a second.